 Related Reading: Back to School Brain Food for Your Kids’ Lunch Boxes

 We put our thinking caps on to offer these unique and creative weeknight grill recipes (translation: no hot dogs).
 Make these for dinner and do extra so you can pack up the leftovers for lunch the next day, or make something else plus these specifically for school (in case your kids simply refuse leftovers).

 Pizza on the grill is a healthy option that beats delivery any day.
 It’s a high-fiver for hungry kids and is also an easy meal for time-crunched parents.
 Play with toppings by adding meat and vegetables to get a complete meal.
 Some kids might quibble with cold pizza, but if yours knows that there’s a certain beauty to it, they’ll be happy to find these in their lunch box too.
+And if they’re still schooling at home, you can reheat it, of course.
 Get the Grilled Pizza recipe.

 Related Reading: Light & Fresh Vegetarian Grilled Pizza Recipes for Summer

 Of course, burgers are a no-brainer, but a new school year calls for a new perspective.
 Why not switch things up and graduate from beef burgers?
 These avocado chicken burgers are an excellent alternative.
 They’ve got hidden vegetables for the finicky eater and healthy fats from an avocado mayonnaise—a filling and healthy dinner to cap off the end of a busy day and usher in a night of homework.
 For lunch, send them as a topping for salad or just cut into small pieces as part of a bento-style lunch box.
 Get the Spinach Avocado Chicken Burger recipe.